Supported Living in Wisbech

 People are supported to take part in a range of leisure activities that will increase social, communication and independence skills.

-They include activities such as day centre visits, gardening, swimming, baking and cooking classes, and English and math workshops.
+They include activities such as day centre visits, gardening, swimming, baking and cooking classes, and English and Maths workshops.

 The home holds regular events, such as the healthy eating workshop, where people learn how to develop a balanced diet, which encourages people to try new foods.
 Many people come to the home with a high level of support needs; however, many have gained independence, and some have progressed in to live independently as a result.